Powerlearnproject/se-assignment-8-pitching-a-software-project-MREMAFARARIKWA/README.md

 -- Guides decision-making: Serves as a reference point for making decisions throughout the project.

-9. Financial Projections: How do you create and present financial projections oin your pitch?
+9. Financial Projections: How do you create and present financial projections in your pitch?
 What financialinformation to include toattract potential investors:

 ---To create and present financial projections in your pitch---